 Try to learn, or improve your knowledge of English.
 It is useful to dedicate some time to learn the English language before coming to Canada as it plays a critical role in the licensing processes and the ability to find a job.
 Most jobs are competitive and demand strong command of the English Language.
 Take the online assessment to help you determine your proficiency levels.
 Visit www.clb-osa.ca

 In January 2015, Citizenship and Immigration Canada (CIC) will launch a new electronic system called Express Entry to manage applications for permanent residence in certain economic programs.
-Visit the Immigrate to Canada page to learn about how to immigrate to Canada and the new Express Entry http://www.cic.gc.ca/english/immigrate/express/express-entry.asp
+Visit the Immigrate to Canada website to learn about the new Express Entry system http://www.cic.gc.ca/english/immigrate/express/express-entry.asp